TheMrGong/MCLeaksApiClient/README.md

 Allows you to interact with my MCLeaks account checker through a RESTful service.

 ## Requirements
-Java 8 is required in order to use the API.
+Java 8 is required in order to use the Java API.

 ## How to use